29zero29 Climb for Justice

 We honor Sarah Monopoloh, a brave Liberian woman speaking out about sexual abuse she suffered as a result of an agribusiness company’s harmful practices.
 We stand with Sarah to seek remedy and ensure that her story has reached decision-makers whose misconduct led to her abuse.

 12. Dmitry, Russian environmental activist challenging abuse from oil companies

 We honor Dmitry Lisitsyn, whose courageous work on Sakhalin Island, Russia has exposed harm to local people and the environment from one of the world’s largest oil and gas projects.

 13. Stephanie, AC’s Policy Advocate, shifting global systems toward justice

 We honor AC’s DC-based Policy Associate and attorney, Stephanie Amoako.
 Speaking six languages, and coming to us with experience working in Brazil and the Maldives, Stephanie has been influential in shifting U.S. federal development policy to be more just and accountable.

 14. Samer, AC’s Research Director, exposing patterns through data

 We honor AC’s San Francisco-based Research Director, Samer Araabi, whose unique background working in both humanitarian assistance on the Syrian-Turkish border and software engineering converge to fuel his creation of Accountability Counsel’s powerful database.

-15. Guneet, AC’s South Asia Consultant, working as a community partner
+15. Siddharth, AC’s South Asia Consultant, working as a community partner

-We honor AC’s South Asia Consultant, Guneet Kaur, who exemplifies our respect-based approach as she works in close partnership with communities to challenge human rights and environmental abuses in places where speaking up can come with harsh retribution from powerful actors.
+We honor AC’s South Asia Consultant, Siddharth Akali, who exemplifies our respect-based approach as he works in close partnership with communities to challenge human rights and environmental abuses in places where speaking up can come with harsh retribution from powerful actors.